awslabs/cid-data-collection-framework/data-exports/README.md

 7. When collecting data exports for Linked accounts (not for Management Accounts), you may also want to collect data exports for the Data Collection account itself.
 In this case, specify the Data Collection account as the first in the list of Source Accounts.
 Replication is still required to remove metadata.

 8. Athena's reading process can be affected by writing operations.
 When replication arrives, it might fail to update datasets, especially with high volumes of data.
 In such cases, consider scheduling temporary disabling and re-enabling of the Amazon S3 bucket policy that allows replication.
-Since exports typically arrive three times daily, this temporary deactivation has minimal side effects and the updated data will be available with the next data delivery.
+Since exports typically arrive up to three times a day, this temporary deactivation has minimal side effects and the updated data will be available with the next data delivery.

 9. (Optional) Secondary bucket replication enables customers to archive data exports, consolidating data exports from multiple AWS Organisations or deploying staging environments (as described below ).